Try/OpenGothic/README.md

 ![Screenshoot](doc/scr0.png)
 ##### Work in progress
 Core gameplay is done, you can complete first chapter as paladin; mercenary/mage are not tested yet.
-Chapter two is not available for now, because oCTriggerChangeLevel not implemented.

 ##### How to play
-1. Install original gothic game from CD/Steam/GOG/etc *you have to install original game, since OpenGothic does not have any game assets or game scripts as built-in*
+1. Install original gothic game from CD/Steam/GOG/etc
+*you have to install original game, since OpenGothic does not have any game assets or game scripts as built-in*
 2. Build OpenGothic from source
 3. run '/OpenGothic/bin/Gothic2Notr.exe -g "C:\Program Files (x86)\Path\To\Gothic II"'